chevere/xr-docs/configuration/README.md

 ## Code-based

-💡 If you want to handle XR settings somewhere within your existing application logic and not depend on the `xr.php` file:
+💡 If you want to handle XR Debug settings somewhere within your existing application logic and not depend on the `xr.php` file:

 ```php
 use Chevere\Xr\XrInstance;